ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to

-* clearly explain how the service is working in an agile way, using agile tools and techniques.
+* Clearly explain how the service is working in an agile way, using agile tools and techniques.
-* explain how the service has reviewed and iterated their processes to be responsive.
+* Explain how the service has reviewed and iterated their processes to be responsive.
-* explain how the team are using agile tools and techniques to communicate within the team.
+* Explain how the team are using agile tools and techniques to communicate within the team.
-* give an example of how the service has responded to user research and usability testing.
+* Give an example of how the service has responded to user research and usability testing.
-* show that governance is proportional, not imposed, is based on clear and measurable goals, “go and see” rather than “wait and hear”, a clear focus on managing change and risk in real time rather than at arbitrary points, human centred not process centred.
+* Show that governance is proportional, not imposed, is based on clear and measurable goals, “go and see” rather than “wait and hear”, a clear focus on managing change and risk in real time rather than at arbitrary points, human centred not process centred.

 ## Point 5: Build a service that can be iterated and improved on a frequent basis and make sure that you have the capacity, resources and technical flexibility to do so.